-See that God has given you the Shabbat, therefore He has given you on the sixth day the bread of two days; remain every man in his place, let no man go out of his place on the seventh day.
+See that God has given you the, therefore He has given you on the sixth day the bread of two days; remain every man in his place, let no man go out of his place on the seventh day.
 (Shemot 16:29)

-Neither carry forth a burden out of your houses on the Shabbat day, nor do any work; but make the Shabbat day holy, as I commanded your fathers.
+Neither carry forth a burden out of your houses on the day, nor do any work; but make the day holy, as I commanded your fathers.
 (Yirmiyahu 17:22)

 Massekhet Eiruvin, in its entirety, is an elaboration and conclusion of the subject matter discussed in Massekhet Shabbat, as it focuses on one aspect of the halakhot of Shabbat that was not comprehensively elucidated.
 Tractate Shabbat opened with a discussion of the prohibition of carrying things out on Shabbat.
 Tractate Eiruvin analyzes the details of the rabbinic laws that apply to this act.
 This prohibited labor is unique in that it is not an inherently creative act; rather, it is merely the act of transferring an object from one domain to another.

 In essence, the labor of carrying out highlights the significance of Shabbat as a day of rest; not only a day during which specific activities are prohibited, but also a day on which a premium is placed on quiet, rest and a sense of relaxation.
 Shabbat demands that one take a break from the everyday hustle-and-bustle of moving and carrying from the public to the private domain and vice versa.
 Similarly, the public thoroughfare calms down from its weekday business and trade.
 This is accomplished by the creation of domains that are unique to Shabbat.
 That is, they do not correspond to the domains in force with regard to the rules of commerce, nor those of ritual purity.
 Transference between different domains is forbidden, as is carrying in the public domain.

 The laws of Shabbat recognize four basic domains: